swiftkube/model/README.md

 ## Overview

-`SwiftkubeModel` is a zero-dependency Swift package for Kuberente API objects.
+`SwiftkubeModel` is a zero-dependency Swift package for Kubernetes API objects.

-- [x] Model structs for all Kuberentes objects
+- [x] Model structs for all Kubernetes objects
 - [x] `Codable` support
 - [x] Closure-based builders for convenient object composition
 - [x] Type-erased wrappers for Kubernetes resources